-Once a round closes, you will receive an email from DIVApplications@usaid.gov to confirm that we have all the material necessary to review your proposal.
+You will receive an email from DIVApplications@usaid.gov to confirm that we have all the material necessary to review your proposal.
 Please note: Only applications should be sent to the DIVApplications@usaid.gov email address.
 Inquiries should be sent to DIV@usaid.gov.

 You may inquire about the status of your application by emailing DIV@usaid.gov.